(602) 307-0808

 The Best Phoenix Marijuana Law Team in Arizona

 How do you know who has the best Marijuana Legal Defense Firm in Arizona?
 You begin by looking at the team’s experience.
 David Michael Cantor is a former Prosecutor, and a highly experienced Marijuana in Arizona Attorney who became a member of the Arizona State Bar in 1989.
 David then began his Arizona legal practice as an Assistant City Prosecutor for the City of Phoenix.
-Considered as one of the Top Marijuana Defense Lawyers in Arizona, he then founded his own Criminal Defense firm and Arizona Marijuana Defense Team, DM Cantor.
+Considered as one of the Top Marijuana Defense Lawyers in Arizona, he then founded his own Criminal Defense firm and Arizona Marijuana Defense Team, DM Cantor Criminal Law Practice.

 Beware: Be very cautious of visiting with a Criminal Law Firm who has you meet with a Non-Attorney Salesperson, rather than a Licensed Attorney.
 They will then try to sell their “legal services,” even though they are not allowed by the State Bar of Arizona to give legal advice.
-DM Cantor always has you meet with one of the Partners and Certified Criminal Law Specialists in our office when consulting us regarding a Marijuana charge.
+DM Cantor Criminal Law Practice always has you meet with one of the Partners and Certified Criminal Law Specialists in our office when consulting us regarding a Marijuana charge.

 What are Arizona’s Marijuana Laws?